PracticalSoftwareEngineeringWorkshop/workshop/README.md

 ## Architectural Diagram of the Money Transfer App built in this workshop
 ![Money Transfer App Architectural Diagram](Money_Transfer_App_Architectural_Diagram.png)

+## Minimum Requirement
+In order to attend the workshop, the trainees should be familiar with
+- Software Development Lifecycle,
+- Java programming lanaguage,
+- Javascript programming lanaguage,
+- SQL database scripting,
+- Mobile application development using any framework.

 ## Required Resources
 Every trainee should have a computer (preferably a high-performance laptop) with a high-speed internet connection to install the required application packages.
 These are:
 - **Spring Boot - Backend API Development**
+  - If you are using Windows OS, Install Ubuntu on Windows 10 https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview
   - Installing SDKMAN! https://sdkman.io/install
   - Spring Boot with `sdk install springboot 2.4.3`
-  - Java version 11 with `sdk install java 11.0.3.hs-adpt`
+  - Java version 11 (LTE - Long term support) with `sdk install java 11.0.3.hs-adpt`
   - IntelliJ IDEA Ultimate https://www.jetbrains.com/idea/download/#section=windows
   - PostgreSQL database https://www.postgresql.org/download/
   - Download Postman - a REST API Client (tester) https://www.postman.com/downloads/